AmsterdamUniversityPress/platform-documentation/transfertitleownership.md

 1. Disposing and acquiring publisher confirm that all existing DOIs have definitely been registered with Crossref and agree financial arrangement for registration of DOIs.
 2. Disposing or acquiring publisher contacts the [Crossref support team](https://www.crossref.org/contact/) to request a title transfer
-3. Crossref updates the title record in our system and confirm when this is complete.
+3. Crossref updates the title record in the system and confirm when this is complete.
 4. The acquiring publisher updates the metadata on existing DOIs as required.

 ## contacting CrossRef
 There are two ways to request a title transfer

 1. Post a title transfer to the [Enhanced Transfer Alerting Service (ETAS)](https://journaltransfer.issn.org/).
 This is Crossref's preferred option but it [seems](https://journaltransfer.issn.org/api?query=rpcn:aup) AUP doesn't do this.
-2. [send Crossref confirmation](mailto:member@crossref.org) that the disposing publisher is aware of and agrees with the ownership transfer.
+2. [Send Crossref confirmation](mailto:member@crossref.org) that the disposing publisher is aware of and agrees with the ownership transfer.
 The confirmation may be a forwarded email from the disposing publisher to the acquiring publisher acknowledging the transfer.
-The forwarded email must contain the original sender details.An announcement on the website of the disposing publisher works too.
+The forwarded email must contain the original sender details.
+An announcement on the website of the disposing publisher works too.

-Please be specific about what is being transferred - include ISSNs, ISBNs, and when you need the transfer to occur (if applicable).
-Do be specific about which prefix the title is being transferred to, as some publishers have more than one prefix.
-Let us know if this is a transfer of the entire title and all associated DOIs, or just a transfer for future content.

-(NB: We used to allow disposing publishers to transfer titles themselves through the Metadata Manager tool, but this service has been deprecated).

 ## a journal can have multiple prefixes
 If a single title is transferred, that title will have DOIs with at least two _different_ DOI prefixes: the one of the disposing publisher for all content published during that publisher's ownership, and the prefix of the acquiring publisher, for all content published after the moment of acquisition.